SteeltoeOSS/Documentation/README.md

 This is the home of Steeltoe documentation and blog articles.
 The site uses [DocFX](https://dotnet.github.io/docfx) to convert markdown to HTML, as well as site navigation.
 To get the DocFX CLI, visit [this](https://dotnet.github.io/docfx/tutorial/docfx_getting_started.html) page to see the different distributions.

-If you are using [VS Code](https://code.visualstudio.com/) as your editor, there is a [super sweet plugin for DocFX](https://github.com/tintoy/docfx-assistant).
-All it really does is discover `UID`'s and provide IntelliSense when the `@` char is typed in markdown.

-Also, you can use *most* of the features included in Microsoft's [docs authoring pack](https://marketplace.visualstudio.com/items?itemName=docsmsft.docs-authoring-pack).
+If you are using [VS Code](https://code.visualstudio.com/) as your editor, you can use *most* of the features included in Microsoft's [docs authoring pack](https://marketplace.visualstudio.com/items?itemName=docsmsft.docs-authoring-pack).

 ## Folders